top of page

 - the buildings, the parks, the Forest and the Spikes are dangerous places the players need to explore to gather unique materials.

-To make the City more immersive and easier to navigate, we spent some time decorating the each part of the map and it really helped a lot to enhance the clarity of our game (for exemple : cables that links closed doors to their respective pressure plates).
+immersive and easier to navigate, we spent some time decorating the each part of the map and it really helped a lot to enhance the clarity of our game (for exemple : cables that links closed doors to their respective pressure plates).

 QA and playtest